Merstham recreation ground refurbishment

 • an outdoor gym

-• an improved network of paths for better accessibility and a new circular walking and fitness route
+• an improved network of footpaths with better accessibility for wheelchairs and buggies

 • a picnic area and community orchard